OzNetNerd/FlexApp2/README.md

-'edit' user actually looks like it goes to the 'create' backend I want to be able to edit individual fields without having to edit whole form (pencil icon) create form compeltely broken linked contacts do not show email address in brackets
+I want to be able to edit individual fields without having to edit whole form (pencil icon) create form compeltely broken linked contacts do not show email address in brackets